open-telemetry/opentelemetry-specification/specification/sdk-resource.md

 resource.

-Note that the OpenTelemetry project documents certain ["standard labels"](data-semantic-conventions.md) that have prescribed semantic meanings.
+Note that the OpenTelemetry project documents certain ["standard attributes"](data-semantic-conventions.md) that have prescribed semantic meanings.

 ## Resource operations

 In addition to resource creation, the following operations should be provided:

-### Retrieve labels
+### Retrieve attributes

-The API should provide a way to retrieve a read only collection of labels associated with a resource.
-The labels should consist of the name and values, both of which should be strings.
+The API should provide a way to retrieve a read only collection of attributes associated with a resource.
+The attributes should consist of the name and values, both of which should be strings.

-There is no need to guarantee the order of the labels.
+There is no need to guarantee the order of the attributes.

-The most common operation when retrieving labels is to enumerate over them.
-As such, it is recommended to optimize the resulting collection for fast enumeration over other considerations such as a way to quickly retrieve a value for a label with a specific key.
+The most common operation when retrieving attributes is to enumerate over them.
+As such, it is recommended to optimize the resulting collection for fast enumeration over other considerations such as a way to quickly retrieve a value for a attribute with a specific key.